Map

 General info

 Stribling Lake is a lake located in Madison County, Mississippi, United States.
-It is most popular for fishing Largemouth bass, Bluegill, and Channel catfish.
+It is most popular for fishing Largemouth bass, Channel catfish, and Hybrid striped bass.

 Location